 Here are five angles you can pitch your local television producers to land a spot for your business.

-You can be sure your local reporters will be covering holidays and activities that map to the calendar, such as gardening, back-to-school shopping, and snow sports.
+You can be sure your local reporters will be covering holidays and activities that map to the calendar, such as gardening, back-to-school shopping, and seasonal sports.

 Local TV producers address national trends as they relate to your local community.
-Read and watch the national news and take note of the topics that are trending right now.
+Pay attention to the national news and social media, and take note of the topics that are trending right now.

 - Can you find a way to connect your business to the trend?